Kate Kane (Arrowverse): Helping other heroes

 After an altered reality Oliver Queen / The Flash and Barry Allen / Green Arrow, with Kara Danvers / Supergirl from Earth-38, were arrested in Gotham City, Kate bails them out from jail.
 She took them to Wayne Enterprises, and gave them equipment to use to find whom they were seeking.
 Kara met with Kate, and discussed the situation, asking if she knew who John Deegan, who altered reality using the Book of Destiny, saying her that he used to work at Arkham Asylum.
 The trio left for Arkham, where a riot occurred, and Kate went to help them.
-After reality was restored back to normal, she contacted Oliver to ask him if Deegan was still a danger.
+After reality was restored back to normal, she contacted Oliver to ask him if Deegan was still a threat.